 International students who do not meet the English language requirements for this programme may be able to study our postgraduate pre-sessional English course, to help improve your English language level.

 This pre-sessional course is designed with a progression route to your degree programme and you’ll learn academic English in the context of your subject area.
 To find out more, read Language for Science (6 weeks) and Language for Science: General Science (10 weeks).

 If you need to study for longer than 10 weeks, read more about our postgraduate pre-sessional English course.

 Apply (Full time)

 This link takes you to information on applying for taught programmes and to the University's online application system.

 If you're unsure about the application process, contact the admissions team for help.

 The Sport and Exercise Medicine MSc is a competitive programme with limited places so early applications are advised.
-Please note the deadline for international applicants is 1st June 2021, in order to ensure sufficient time to complete all the necessary arrangements for studying at Leeds, e.g. visa and funding applications and securing UK accommodation, etc.
+Please note the deadline for international applicants is on 31 May 2022, in order to ensure sufficient time to complete all the necessary arrangements for studying at Leeds, e.g. visa and funding applications and securing UK accommodation, etc.

 Applications without all of the following will not be considered:

 completed online application form (for Taught Postgraduate Study)